uberto/kondor-json/README.md

 - nullable fields are optional in Json.

 We also used the same domain classes inside other Json format, with slightly different field mappings, moreover we have to handle different versions of the Json format.

-Another big requirement for us was avoid reflection on domain classes, we all got bad experiences with refactors that broke Json api.
+Another big requirement for us was not having reflection on our domain classes, we all got bad experiences with refactors that broke Json api.

-Finally we general prefer to avoid annotating domain classes with serialization details.
+Finally, we prefer to avoid annotating domain classes with serialization details.

-The possibile solution we examined were:
+The possible solutions we examined were:

 - Libraries based on reflection like Jackson or Gson: to meet our requirements we would have to create DTO for all our types with fields heavily annotated.